LaganYT/LTunes-Flutter/README.md

 ## Usage

-- **Search**: Use the bottom navigation to select “Search,” enter a query, and tap a song or station to play.
+- **Search**: Use the bottom navigation to select "Search," enter a query, and tap a song or station to play.
 - **Library**: View, play, import, and delete downloaded songs or manage playlists and albums.
 - **Settings**: Customize themes, radio region, and clear storage or check for updates.